Who Is Working Families?

 Excessive tax cuts led to a crisis in education.
 Strikes were keeping our kids out of school.
 Sick patients were left waiting endlessly for desperately medical treatment.
 Health and safety protection was eliminated.
 Infrastructure went ignored and left to crumble.

 But the most devastating consequences of the cuts were tragic.
 Tainted water killed seven people in Walkerton.
 We saw diminished protection for workers, demoralizing cuts to social services and fewer teachers, nurses and doctors to deliver high-quality public services.
 During the Harris era over 6,000 nurses were fired; teachers had to deal with over crowded classrooms; and municipalities were amalgamated in the name of efficiency that was code for layoffs.

 Cuts, chaos and lack of concern for issues important to working families.

-In 2003 Working Families brought forward and encouraged debate around real issues and helped voters understand the consequences of the policies being proposed.
+Against this background in 2003 Working Families brought forward and encouraged debate around real issues and helped voters understand the consequences of the policies being proposed.

 This is your opportunity to get involved in the debate with others who are just as concerned about issues facing today’s working families.

 Get involved in the conversation.